Gixx/mdl-color-theme/README.md

 library/compile-and-compress.sh
 ```

-- Include the compiled CSS of your choice from the package/minified folder into your HTML.
+- Include the compiled and compressed (4.8kB) CSS of your choice from the package/minified folder into your HTML.

 Change Log
 ----------